onap/policy-parent/docs/drools/pdpdEngine.rst

 Endpoints References and Coders
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *frankfurt-controller.properties* configuration also contains a mix of
+The *usecases-controller.properties* configuration also contains a mix of
 source (of incoming controller traffic) and sink (of outgoing controller traffic)
 configuration.
 This configuration also contains specific
 filtering and mapping rules for incoming and outgoing dmaap messages